sjspielman/amine_receptors/analysis/phylogeny/README.md

 __for_raxml/__

 This directory contains the specific alignment and partition files used to make trees with RAxML.
-These alignments' columns are *ordered differently* from the [released biogenic amine receptor alignments](../alignments/).
-In particular, these alignment columns have been reordered such that TM and EM partitions are consecutive.
-RAxML is only able to bootstrap appropriately if partitions are strictly consecutive in the alignment columns.
-Thus, the alignment columns needed to be reordered such that there were only 2 consecutive partitions for TM and EM, rather than alternating (following GPCR structure). *Importantly, reordering alignment columns has no bearing whatsoever on the phylogenetic analysis as all columns are treated independently.*
+This alignment's columns are *ordered differently* from the [released biogenic amine receptor alignments](../alignments/).
+In particular, columns have been reordered such that TM and EM partitions are consecutive as RAxML is only able to bootstrap appropriately if partitions are strictly consecutive.